Employer’s Termination Clause Covers All The Bases

 “in my view the termination clause in the Contract is consistent with the Act, since it provides that the Plaintiff is to receive the entitlements provided for under the Act in the event of a “without cause” termination.
 Nor is the termination clause unconscionable or otherwise legally invalid.
 AMR provided the Plaintiff with her entitlements under the Act when it terminated her employment on April 29, 2015, in accordance with the terms of the Contract.
 Since the termination clause is sufficient to oust the Plaintiff’s entitlements to notice at common law, the Plaintiff’s claim for additional compensation arising from her termination of employment cannot succeed.”

 The clause was consistent with the Act for a number of reasons, including acknowledging that the Act could make it null and void and by continuing to provide benefits as required.
 The court found the termination clause to be sufficiently clear in displacing the employee’s common law notice entitlement.

 The court ruled in favour of the employer, also awarding it costs.

 Disputes in employment law matters can be time consuming, expensive, and stressful on all involved.
-At Arbesman Hamilton LLP we represent both employers and employees in employment law matters and workplace disputes including wrongful termination.
+At Lex Arbesman Legal we represent both employers and employees in employment law matters and workplace disputes including wrongful termination.
 We assist employers by helping them draft contracts aimed at reducing the likelihood of litigation, and provide all parties to an employment relationship with a clear understanding of their rights and responsibilities.
 Please call us at 416-481-5604 or reach us online to see how we can help with your employment law issues today.